Child Development Degree

 In order to enroll you will need to submit an application which typically requires an essay, proof of high school graduation with transcripts, and an appropriate score on either the ACT or SAT exam.
 If previous college classes have been taken, these may replace high school transcripts.
 A Bachelor's Degree in Child Development is likely to lead to an education degree at many colleges.
 This means that the college must be accredited by a recognized organization in order for the degree to be valid.

-A typical bachelor's degree will take between 3 and 5 years to complete, mostly 4.
+A typical bachelor's degree will take between 3 and 5 years to complete, mostly 4 - a Bachelor's Degree in Child Development is no different.
 The time will depend largely on class load.
 Overall, the time it takes to earn a bachelor's degree is the equivalent of 6 to 10 semesters at most colleges.

 A Bachelor's Degree in Child Development will have a cost that varies from college to college, but the average cost of a bachelor's is approximately 45,000 dollars for a four-year degree.
 However, there are other costs to be considered such as books, student fees, and graduation fees.